EmmaSteinman/proj2/src/userprog/DESIGNDOC.md

 > you arrange for the elements of argv[] to be in the right order?
 > How do you avoid overflowing the stack page?

   * First we parse the arguments from the parameter into an array.
 We pass this into our function which then sets up the stack.
 It pushes each argument onto the stack in the order in which it is in the array.
 Then we add null bits to ensure word alignment.
 We then iterate through the argument array once more but pushing the address of the argument instead of the argument itself.
 Since we are putting pointers to the arguments, the order of the arguments themselves are not important, as long as the addresses and arguments are in the same order.

-We avoid overflowing the stack by limiting the number of arguments to what fits into a single page.
-This is achieved by initializing the size of our array to the size of a page divided by the size of a pointer.
+  * We avoid overflowing the stack by limiting the number of arguments to 128, which is the size of the list of pointers to arguments.

 #### RATIONALE/JUSTIFICATION